lubianat/quali_phd/manuscript.md

 ## Wikidata and the Cell Ontology interplay

 The contributions to cell types on Wikidata will be of most value if they are integrated to the current state-of-art of knowledge representation.
-Arguably, the Cell Ontology is the current leading source of cell type identifiers in the context of the Human Cell Atlas project.[@wikidata:Q109755180]
+Arguably, the Cell Ontology is the main source of cell type identifiers in the context of the Human Cell Atlas project.[@wikidata:Q109755180]
-Thus, it is crucial that data about cell types on Wikidata is connected to the Cell Ontology.
+Thus, data about cell types on Wikidata must be connected to the Cell Ontology.

-To start the improvement in the interplay of both databases, we proposed and got approval of a specific Wikidata identifier for the Cell Ontology, the "Cell Ontology ID" (<https://www.wikidata.org/wiki/Property:P7963>).
+To start the improvement in the interplay of both databases, we proposed and got the approval of a specific Wikidata identifier for the Cell Ontology, the "Cell Ontology ID" (<https://www.wikidata.org/wiki/Property:P7963>).
-IDs can be added to Wikidata entities and connect them to external databases enabling integrative SPARQL queries.
+IDs can be added to Wikidata entities and connected them to external databases enabling integrative SPARQL queries.
-Besides using the common Wikidata interface, one can crowd-curate identifiers via 3rd-party service, Mix'N'Match, which provides an user-friendly framework for connecting idenfier catalogs to Wikidata. [@url:http://magnusmanske.de/wordpress/?p=114], as seen in Figure @fig:mixn_match_cl.
+Besides using the common Wikidata interface, one can crowd-curate identifiers via a 3rd-party service, Mix'N'Match, which provides a user-friendly framework for connecting identifier catalogues to Wikidata. [@url:http://magnusmanske.de/wordpress/?p=114], as seen in Figure @fig:mixn_match_cl.
-Logically, we created a Mix'N'Match catalog for harmonizing Cell Ontology IDs to Wikidata (<https://mix-n-match.toolforge.org/#/catalog/4719>), harnessing the community support for the task.
+Logically, we created a Mix'N'Match catalogue for harmonizing Cell Ontology IDs to Wikidata (<https://mix-n-match.toolforge.org/#/catalog/4719>), harnessing the community support for the task.

 ![Mix'N'Match curation system](https://pointstodots.files.wordpress.com/2021/09/image-17.png){#fig:mixnmatch_cl width="85%"}

 As of early December 2021, more than 700 Cell Ontology IDs have been manually matched to Wikidata.
-The integration already enables queries that harness the previously existing information on Wikidata for Cell Ontology - based applications.
+The integration already enables queries that harness the previously existing information on Wikidata for Cell Ontology-based applications.
 For example, one can query Wikidata items that have (1) a crossref to a CL ID (2) a picture in Wikimedia Commons (<https://w.wiki/4F6e>, Figure @fig:cl_images).
-The different possibilities of mutual benefit between the Cell Ontology and Wikidata will continue to be explored in the next years of this PhD project.
+The different possibilities of mutual benefit between the Cell Ontology and Wikidata will continue to be explored in the following years of this PhD project.

 ![Entries on Wikidata with a depicting image and a Cell Ontology ID](https://user-images.githubusercontent.com/7917951/137942026-7645f368-d62a-4434-be05-083555cf0757.png) {#fig:cl_images width="85%"}